GMail Drive

 GMail Drive was a free third-party Windows Shell namespace extension ("add-on") for Google's Gmail.
+It allowed a user to access a virtual drive stored in a Gmail account by causing the contents of the Gmail account to appear as a new network share on the user's workstation.
 GMail Drive was not supported by Google.

-It allowed a user to access a virtual drive stored in a Gmail account by causing the contents of the Gmail account to appear as a new network share on the user's workstation.
-In order to use this add-on, the user needed a Gmail e-mail account.
+In order to use GMail Drive, the user needed a Gmail e-mail account.
 The add-on enabled the user to use the standard Windows desktop file copy and paste commands to transfer files to and from the Gmail account as if it were a drive on the user's computer.
 Gmail Drive was based upon GmailFS, a file system developed by Richard Jones.
 GMail Drive was published in 2004 and functional as early as 2005 which predates Google's later implementation of Google Drive released on April 24, 2012.
 As of 2015, the official extension page declares the project dead.